What Is a Mortgage in Principle?

 - current credit commitments and other outgoings

-You may also be asked about the approximate property cost you are thinking of buying and how much deposit you will have for the mortgage.
+You may also be asked about the approximate property cost you are thinking of buying and how much deposit you will have for the mortgage

-If the seller accepts the offer, the next step is to get started with the mortgage application, including appointing a solicitor and getting your paperwork sent to the lender.
+If the seller accepts the offer, the next step is to get started with the mortgage application.
+You can then appoint a solicitor and get your paperwork sent to the lender.
+The lender will conduct a hard credit check as part of the mortgage application process.

-Can I get a MIP from Boon Brokers?
+Can I Get a MIP from Boon Brokers?

 Gerard BoonB.A.
 (Hons), CeMAP, CeRER